mafe72/PiDash-Control/README.md

 ---------------------

 This instructions are a *step-by-step guide* to uninstall necessary software for your **PiDash-Control**.
-You can setup this via SSH or using the command line interface in your RetroPie.
-To enter the command line interface of RetroPie, *PRESS* ***F4*** just after booting up.
+You can setup this via SSH or using the command line interface.

 ----------